-- 41.(1) The First Nation may make a loan to a member of the First Nation if - (a) the loan is made from a program approved by the Council, and - (b) the program provides for universal accessibility, has published terms and conditions, and is transparent. - (2) If the First Nation intends to make loans to members of the First Nation, the Council must make policies and procedures for the effective management and operation of the program referred to in this section. - (3) The Council may approve the making of loans to members of the First Nation in accordance with the policies and procedures referred to in subsection (2).
+- 41.(1) The First Nation may make a loan to a member of the First Nation if - (a) the loan is made from a specific program approved by the Council, and - (b) the program provides for universal accessibility, has published terms and conditions, and is transparent. - (2) If the First Nation intends to make loans to members of the First Nation, the Council in consultation with the director of finance must make policies and procedures for the effective management and operation of the program referred to in this section. - (3) The Council may approve the making of loans to members of the First Nation in accordance with the policies and procedures referred to in subsection (2).